eWaterCycle/ewatercycle-HBV-bmi/README.md

-# HBV-BMI-numpy
+# HBV-BMI

-Looks like https://github.com/Daafip/HBV-data-assimilation but uses numpy indexing rather than pandas.
+Looks like https://github.com/Daafip/HBV-data-assimilation but adjusted for eWaterCycle

 ## Overview of code: